How modern slavery accountability gives you a competitive edge

 How does modern slavery affect businesses?

-Modern slavery in supply chains can trigger a cascade of adverse reactions that have the potential to severely (or even irreversible) damage an organisation’s reputation and/ or revenue.
+Modern slavery in supply chains can trigger a cascade of adverse reactions that have the potential to severely (or even irreversible) damage an organization’s reputation and/ or revenue.

 Adverse media reactions can be particularly embarrassing and harmful for companies with a sustainable or empowering brand reputation.